Travel & conservation company, since 1991

 The main reason for this particular trip to the area was to participate in the second edition of the K2C Cycle Tour – an annual 95-kilometre mountain bike fundraising tour from the Kruger National Park to the Blyde River Canyon, passing through various private game reserves on the way.

-Rotary Hoedspruit superbly organised the event, and the many tables in rest areas along the way groaned under delicious snacks, water and energy drinks.
+Rotary Hoedspruit organised the event superbly, and the many tables in rest areas along the way groaned under the weight of delicious snacks, water and energy drinks.
 The tables were staffed by sponsors who cheered us on and encouraged even the most lethargic to keep going.
-I can highly recommend this superb event and encourage anyone interested to contact the organisers soon about the 2017 edition.
+I highly recommend this superb event and encourage anyone interested to contact the organisers soon about the next edition.

 A group effort on the K2C cycle tour ©Simon Espley